seangreathouse/chromebook-ansible/README.md

 - Open the Terminal App, paste the following command to download and run the bootstrap script.
 (Terminal requires ctrl-shift-v to paste)
   `curl -q -o ./bootstrap.sh https://raw.githubusercontent.com/seangreathouse/chromebook-ansible/master/bootstrap.sh && bash ./bootstrap.sh`
   *Short URL*
-  `curl -q -o ./bootstrap.sh https://bit.ly/boot-ans && bash ./bootstrap.sh`
+  `curl -q -L -o ./bootstrap.sh https://bit.ly/boot-ans && bash ./bootstrap.sh`
 - At the prompt select "1" for a Quick Start deployment.
   The bootstrap script should now run uninterrupted.
 - When the script is done enter: